Hamidalavi/JavaScript-step-by-step/How Websites Work.md

 > **Behind the Scenes** Internet

 Thus far, we discussed websites.
 I.e. the case where you enter a URL (e.g. **academind.com/learn**) into the browser and you get a website in return.
-But the internet is more than that.
+But the Internet is more than that.
 Indeed, you use it for more than just that every day.

 **Note**: The core idea of requests and responses is always the same.
 But not every response is necessarily a website.
 And not every request wants a website.